January 2025

 ———————-

-Next semester Dr. Joon Park, Meredith Professor at the School of Information Studies, and I (Jessamyn Neuhaus) will be co-facilitating a monthly community group for up to twenty Syracuse University participants from any discipline, including instructors, staff, and graduate students with teaching responsibilities.
+Dr. Joon Park, Meredith Professor at the School of Information Studies and Jessamyn Neuhaus, CTLE Director, will be co-facilitating a monthly community group for up to twenty Syracuse University participants from any discipline, including instructors, staff, and graduate students with teaching responsibilities.
 No prior expertise in AI is required to join; our focus is on curiosity, discussion, and shared learning.
 We will explore the comprehensive strategies described in Teaching with AI: A Practical Guide to a New Era of Human Learning, by José Antonio Bowen and C. Edward Watson.
 Dr. Park will also introduce additional resources and activities aligned with his Meredith teaching theme, AI-augmented education.
 Meetings will be held in person at 550 Bird Library (CTLE).

 - January 30, 2:00-3:15 p.m.